Brunswick County, North Carolina: Government and politics

 Brunswick County is a member of the regional Cape Fear Council of Governments.

-The county lies in the inner coastal plain, most of which was highly pro-secession, and part of the Democratic “Solid South” from the late 19th century through 1964.
+The county lies in the inner coastal plain, most of which was highly pro-secession, and part of the Democratic Solid South from the late 19th century through 1964.
 However, Brunswick County was less fertile than the “Black Belt” and consequently had significant pro-Union and Populist sympathies.
 The county frequently backed Republicans at state and local levels even when the state was consistently Democratic apart from Herbert Hoover’s 1928 victory.
 Only three times since the Civil War – Grover Cleveland in 1888, Alton B. Parker in 1904 and Jimmy Carter in 1980 – has Brunswick County backed a losing Democratic presidential candidate.
 Carter in that 1980 election remains the last Democrat to win a majority of Brunswick County’s ballots, although Bill Clinton won a plurality in 1992.
+In recent years the county has reliably favored Republican candidates, though in 2024, elections for local office were competitive.
+In the 2024 North Carolina elections, Brunswick voters favored Republicans for state legislative seats and the county commission, but favored a Democratic gubernatorial candidate for the first time since 2004.

+Economy

+Due to its rapidly growing population, the economy in Brunswick County is relatively robust and growing.
+Jobs in the food service and retail sectors have experienced the greatest expansion in the recent past.
+Owing to the large presence of retirees, a substantial amount of income in the county is generated through the collection of dividends from investments and various benefits including pensions and Social Security payments.
+Less than half of county residents participate in the work force.
+Of those that do, a significant proportion commute outside the county for work.

+Culture

+The town of Calabash is nationally known for its style of lightly-breaded fried seafood.
+The town of Navassa is a historically Gullah community, though due to frequent contact with the outside world and involvement in industry the descendants of Gullah people in the area do not speak the Gullah language.

 Communities

+Brunswick County includes to 19 incorporated communities: